Books on ProvenceGuest PostInspire

 Backpacking through Provence, I remember the lavender landscapes, the stone hut bories, the scent of Cypress trees, the thorny countryside people, my stinky feet after miles of walking back roads through sunflower fields, then entering a little cobblestoned village and hearing the church bells ring.
 Provence was my lover, and oh, did she know how to love.

 Moving to Los Angeles, Provence became my long-distance lover.
-I would pour over memoirs, recipe books, design books, novels, anything I could find about her.
-One year, some of my students were wearing Marie-Antoinette wigs in a show, and they looked so lovely.
+I would pour over memoirs, recipe books, design books, novels, and anything I could find about her.
+One year, some of my students wore Marie-Antoinette wigs in a show, which looked so lovely.

 Puss in Boots in Provence Children's Book @coco_blignaut